akka/akka/akka-docs/src/main/paradox/typed/distributed-data.md

 The example has the `GetValue` command, which is asking the replicator for current value.
 Note how the `replyTo` from the incoming message can be used when the `GetSuccess` response from the replicator is received.

-You supply a consistency level which has the following meaning:

 @@@ div { .group-scala }
 Alternative way of constructing the function for the `Get` and `Delete`: